krishnabagal/Scripts/README.md

 scripts
 =======

-all scripts that help us a lot
+Scripts that help us a lot